Our Teaching Approach

 We have a highly specialised approach to teaching at Fairley House, refined throughout our multiple decades of experience.
 From visual and auditory to tactile learning, we know there is no one-size-fits-all approach to learning.
 Our explanations are clearer and the pace is slower, whilst homework load is adjusted for learning reinforcement rather than an additional compulsory chore.

 There are many opportunities for re-learning with repetition integrated into the learning experience to ensure that knowledge and understanding is consolidated before we move forward.
-We recognise that many children with SpLD experience processing and memory challenges, so our teaching takes that into consideration.
+We recognise that many young people with language differences experience processing and memory challenges, so our teaching takes that into consideration.

-We follow a flexible approach which gives us the freedom to change our methods to enable progress.
-We do not give up, but instead, pursue various teaching strategies and techniques that will work for each and every child.
+We follow a flexible approach which gives us the freedom to adapt our methods to ensure challenges are overcome, and learning outcomes are transformed.
+We do not give up, but instead, pursue various teaching strategies and techniques that will work for each and every student.

 Pupils respond well to the school’s specialist teaching and therapy, overcoming barriers presented by their SpLD and consequently achieve above previous expectations